Ad Catalogs for every step of your buyer’s journey!

 Amazon adds their logo and review rating on their designed catalogs.

 H&M has their logo and product pricing on their ad catalogs.

-Having the brand logo on the ad establishes authenticity and authority right away.
-Amazon’s customers don’t have to browse through all products in a particular category to check which has been rated highly and is worth buying, while H&M’s potential customers get to see the product price straightaway to know if they want to make that purchase or not.
+Placing your brand logo on your ad establishes authenticity and authority right away.
+Amazon’s customers don’t have to browse through all products in a particular category to check which one has been rated highly and is worth buying, while H&M’s potential customers get to see the product price straightaway to know whether they want to make that purchase.

 While, by default, catalogs are created on plain white templates, Facebook now lets you add a frame and a price or sale sticker, if you want to make your ad stand out.

 This is great, but there’s much more that can be done with Designed Catalogs.
 Most store owners spend a lot of time detailing out product information, pricing, deals and discounts in the ad caption.
-Sadly, most target customers do not take a look at the caption.
+Sadly, most target customers do not even look at the caption.

 You have only a few seconds to catch their attention.
 The ad graphic is all you have.

 With Designed Catalogs you can announce sales, daily deals, new collections, bestsellers (right on the ad graphic itself!) – anything that you, as the store owner, think will get customers to your store.